collective/collective.mailchimp/README.rst

 Installation
 ============

-Just add collective.mailchimp to the eggs section of your buildout.
+Install collective.mailchimp by adding it to your buildout:

+  [buildout]

+   ...

+   eggs =
+       collective.mailchimp

+and then running "bin/buildout"

 Multiple MailChimp Lists